isabella232/support/INTRO.md

 As part of a large organization, we can afford to add more machines, and are even required to keep a certain level of redundancy and idle hardware.
-And while DevOps is catching on in many larger-scale environments, there are many cases in enterprise environments where a developer is *not allowed* to attend to their production code.
+And while DevOps is catching on in many larger-scale environments, there are many cases in enterprise environments where developers are *not allowed* to attend to their production code.

 SuPPort currently comes with all the same general-purpose introspection capabilities that PayPal Python developers enjoy,